Arvore Repo Hub

 4

-Another runs automated tests in a real browser
+A QA agent runs automated tests in a real browser

 5

-PRs are created, your team gets notified on Slack
+PRs are opened, Slack gets notified

 You review the PR.
 That's it.